-When I was invited to help asylum seekers to practise speaking English, my brief was to "just give them something to stop them giving up hope until they can get into an ESOL class".
+My brief for helping asylum seekers to practise speaking English, was to "just give them something to stop them giving up hope until they can get into an ESOL class".
 ESOL (English for Speakers of Other Languages) is regarded as a Basic Skill for those who have come to live in a "majority native English speaking country".
 Of course, people living in England need to learn 'survival' English, and the English of formal education, social participation and work.
 But we are talking with adults who already have a load of skills and experience, hopes, dreams and aspirations.
 When I asked members of my regular Conversation Club to share ideas and concepts in their home languages, I realised we had a group of polyglots, with a wealth of knowledge far beyond that which they could articulate in English.
 As Jerome Bruner, American cognitive psychologist, wrote,

 A politics of hope My work in adult education since the 1970s has been underpinned by Paulo Freire's politics of hope.
 Through my work on this current project, I want to show the continuing relevance of this politics to the task of helping asylum seekers to acquire confidence in using language to participate in all aspects of our society.
 You can read more about this approach here: Reading Paulo Freire in the 21st Century.